On the importance of data encoding in quantum Boltzmann methods: Data encoding

-Now assume that an equivalent velocity combination exists consisting of particles traveling with velocities $\beta_2\ket{v_2} + \beta_3\ket{v_3}$, where we have $|\beta_2|,|\beta_3| > 0$.
+Now assume that an equivalent velocity combination exists consisting of particles traveling with velocities $\beta_2\ket{v_2} + \beta_3\ket{\psi_3}$, where we have $|\beta_2|,|\beta_3| > 0$ and we let $\ket{\psi_3}$ be any combination of all basis states except $\ket{v_2}$.
 To realize this potential outcome of a collision as a quantum algorithm, we need to implement the transformation between both equivalent states as a unitary operation $U_\text{col}$ which changes the states of the velocity encodings as follows

 Here, if $\gamma_0=1$ and $\gamma_1=0$ no collision is taking place (and we simply implement an identity operation) and if $\gamma_1=1$ we fully change from the original velocities to its alternative representative from the same equivalence class.\footnote{Here $\gamma_0$, $\gamma_1$ are chosen to reflect the fact that a collision operation should switch weight of a combination of velocities in an equivalent class to another combination of velocities in the same equivalence class.
 This equation could be written in a less restrictive way by splitting $\gamma_0$ and $\gamma_1$ up into separate amplitudes $\gamma_i$ for all the basis states $\ket{v_i}$, the same contradiction of unitarity as presented below however could be reached.} Note that to preserve unitarity $|\gamma_0|^2+|\gamma_1|^2=1$ must hold.